Bible Question:

 Bible Answer:

 Rings are mentioned 68 times in Scripture.
-Half of the references to rings occur in the book of Exodus in reference to constructing the tabernacle.
-They were used to assemble the tabernacle.
-In the rest of the Old Testament rings are mentioned as items that men and women wore.
-Rings are mentioned only two times in the New Testament as jewelry for women and men.
+Sixty-five percent of the references to rings occur in the book of Exodus in reference to constructing the tabernacle.
+In the rest of the Old Testament, rings are mentioned as items that men and women wore.
+Rings are mentioned only two times in the New Testament as jewelry for women and men (Luke 15:22; James 2:2).

 Does the Bible approve of rings?